-Quiz 1: Wednesday, September 11 th
+Quiz 1: Monday, September 15th

-Quiz 2: Monday, September 23 rd
+Quiz 2: Wednesday, September 24th

-Quiz 3: Wednesday, October 30 th
+Quiz 3: Wednesday, October 29th

-Quiz 4: Monday, November 11 th
+Quiz 4: Monday, November 10th

-Quiz 5: Wednesday, November 20 th
+Quiz 5: Wednesday, November 19th

 Homework Assignments:

 There will be three homework assignments with due dates indicated below and in the class schedule.
 The homework assignments may be discussed in groups.
 However, you must submit your own solutions that represent your own individual work.
 It is not acceptable to copy another student's work and submit it as your own.
 The homework assignments will be available on the course website about one week before they are due.
 All homeworks must be submitted electronically (via Canvas) by 6 pm on the due date.
 I strongly recommend that you submit your homework answers in advance of the 6 pm deadline.
 Please do not hand in a hard-copy to me or the TAs.
 It will not be accepted.
 Homework scores and solutions will be posted on Canvas within shortly after the homework is due.